HoracioGutierrez/next_boilerplate/README.md

 ## To Do

 - [ ] Add more OAuth providers
-- [ ] Add Profile Page with user info
+- [ ] Add Profile Page with user info : ALMOST FINISHED!!!
+- [ ] Modify the new Drawer Implementation